-Chuck Mechling, agent for the project, said he and his team plan to submit the application to the city in the next few weeks.
+Chuck Mechling, developer for the project, said he and his team plan to submit the application to the city in the next few weeks.
 During this process, traffic and transportation patterns in Sebastian would be analyzed.
 In addition, roads, drainage, and the environment would have to be necessary improvements before the plan is finalized.

 Mechling said it is a long process.